-For example, let’s say at the end of the quarter you retained 50 out of the 55 employees you had at the beginning of that quarter.
-To calculate your retention rate, you’d divide 50 by 55, then multiply your answer by 100 to get a percentage—that’s roughly 91%.
+For example, let's say at the end of the quarter you retained 50 out of the 55 employees you had at the beginning of that quarter.
+To calculate your retention rate, you'd divide 50 by 55, then multiply your answer by 100 to get a percentage—roughly 91%.

 So, is that number good or bad?
-Generally speaking, if you have a percentage at 90% or above, you’re doing pretty well.
-However, your average will look a little different depending on your industry.
+Generally speaking, if you have a percentage of 90% or above, you're doing pretty well.
+However, your average will look different depending on your industry.

 Use tailored employee retention strategies

-When it comes to putting together an employee retention strategy, you’ve got to do your homework to figure out what kind of things your employees are interested in.
+When putting together an employee retention strategy, you've got to do your homework to figure out what kind of things your employees are interested in.

-For example, if you have a lot of younger employees that are earlier on in their careers, offering benefits like mentorship programs and discounted training courses is an attractive option.
-However, offering this same benefit to a group of executive-level employees who have been in the industry for decades won’t have the same appeal.
+For example, if you have a lot of younger employees who just started along their career path, offering benefits like mentorship programs, professional development, and discounted training courses are attractive options.
+However, offering career development benefits to a group of executive-level employees who have been in the industry for decades won't have the same appeal.

 Get frequent feedback from employees and managers

-Don’t be afraid to talk directly with your managers and employees about what’s working and what’s not around the office.
-Being open to feedback will not only help you keep your employees happy, but it’ll also help you learn valuable insights on how to run your organization more smoothly.
+Don't be afraid to talk directly with your managers and employees about what's working and what's not around the office.
+Being open to feedback helps keep your employees happy.
+It also gives you valuable insight into how you can run your organization more effectively.

-Here are just a few ways you can get quality feedback:
+Here are a few ways you can get quality employee feedback:

 - Anonymous employee engagement surveys